Samritha-3/C4-Pulse-Intelligent-Plant-Health-Monitoring-System-/README.md

 1. Connect the sensors according to the `Full Bill of Materials` connection matrix utilizing standard I2C physical pull-up configurations.
 2. Upload the `Crop_Guard.ino` sketch directly into your physical Arduino Uno unit via a USB interface.
 3. Open your hardware serial monitor workspace at `9600 baud` rate to inspect mathematical outputs concurrently alongside the physical LCD visual alerts.

+---

+## 🔒 Copyright & Intellectual Property

+© 2026 Samritha S. All rights reserved.

+This repository and its contents (including all source code, documentation, datasets, and simulation configurations) are the exclusive intellectual property of the author.

+**No license is granted for this software.** Visitors may view and clone the code for personal educational evaluation only.
+Unauthorized copying, modification, distribution, redistribution, or commercial use of this material without explicit written permission from the author is strictly prohibited.